Look for Clues

 Is it Litter Depth?

 Another consideration is litter depth.
 Again, do not just change the depth!
 Offer a new box with a different depth near a box he uses.
+Some cats prefer very shallow litter.
 Keep a log for at least a week and see if he uses one box more than another.
 And don’t fill a box really deep so that you can just scoop daily and not need to add litter until the weekend.
 Change is not fun for cats, so that nice, thick carpet that is always the same could start looking pretty irresistible.

 Should you Schedule a Consultation?